pioneers/runtime/systemd/README.md

     ln -s *.service /etc/systemd/system

 Sometimes, the wildcard expansion doesn't work and then you will have to symlink each service individually.
-Then for each service file, do `sudo systemctl enable <name>.service`.
+Then for each service file, do

+    sudo systemctl enable <name>.service

 Now Runtime should automatically start when the Pi boots up!

 ## Useful commands: